fluree/docs.flur.ee/src/content/0.10.0/docs/identity/public-private-keys.md

 ### Auth Id

-Once you have a public-private key-pair, you can generate an auth id by hashing the public key with SHA3-256 and then RIPEMD-160.
+Once you have a public-private key-pair, you can generate an auth id using the following steps:

+You need to create two items, a `pub-prefixed` and a `checksum`.

+For the `pub-prefixed`:
+1. Convert the public key to bytes.
+2. Hash the result with SHA2-256.
+3. Hash the result with RIPEMD-160.
+4. Prefix the result with `[0x0F 0x02]`.

+For the `checksum`:
+1. Hash with `pub-prefixed` with SHA2-256.
+2. Hash the result with SHA2-256.
+3. Take the first 4 bytes of the result.

+To get the account id, concatenate the `pub-prefixed` with the `checksum`, and encode with `Base58Check` encoding.

 An auth record with this id needs to be in the database in order for a transaction signed with the corresponding private key to be valid.

 ### Default Private Key